Spring Garden Revival

 Contact Braintree's Department of Public Works for Existing Turf Disposal & Installation Debris Management

 Proper disposal of natural turf and installation debris is essential for environmental compliance in Braintree.
-Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted, with plastic bags strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
-For bulk soil or sod, residents must use the Transfer Station, which requires a permit or sticker, and fees may apply.
-Artificial turf at end-of-life should be recycled or disposed of at approved facilities, following MA waste regulations.
-Infill materials like crumb rubber or sand must be managed per local protocols.
-Coordinate with the Braintree Department of Public Works
+Seasonal yard waste collection runs from April through November, requiring the use of biodegradable paper bags—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
+For bulk soil or sod, residents must use the Transfer Station, which requires a valid permit or sticker and may involve disposal fees.
+Artificial turf at end-of-life must be taken to approved recycling or disposal facilities, following MA waste regulations.
+Infill materials, such as crumb rubber or sand, require special handling and must not be disposed of in streets, storm drains, or regular trash, as this constitutes an MS4 violation.
+Coordination with the Board of Health is recommended for material safety assessment.

 85 Quincy Avenue, Braintree, MA 02184